gev2002/react-native-vision-camera-v3-face-detection/README.md

     Works for Both Cameras.
     Works Fast.
     Works With Android 🤖 and IOS.📱
-    Writen With Objective-C and Kotlin.
+    Writen With Kotlin and Objective-C.

 ## 💡 Usage